lambdageek/centrinel/README.md

 Mono is transitioning to a regime where pointers to managed memory `MonoObject *ptr` must be accessed by the runtime internals indirectly via handles<sup id="ref1">[1](#f1)</sup>: `MonoObjectHandle h`

+This package provides a library that analyzes C files to find places where raw pointers to managed memory are used.

 ## Installation ##